 The Defined Contribution Retirement Plan puts members in the driverís seat.
 Both members and employers contribute members' individual accounts.
 Members then control how their contributions are invested choosing from the investment options available in the plan.
 Members' benefits will depend on the size of their individual account balances at retirement.
 Their account balance, in turn, depends on contributions and investment earnings.
 Investment earnings can be either positive or negative during any period of time.
 In the Defined Contribution Retirement Plan Members assume the investment risk, but are also entitled to all investment returns.
 Members' accounts will grow over time, depending on the following:

 Members of the DCRP have had an increase in the employer portion of contributions allocated to their accounts.
 The unfunded actuarial liability (UAL) created by PERS members who elect to participate in the DCRP has been fully paid off.
 Employer contributions that were allocated to that liability are now redirected to DCRP members’ individual accounts.
-The increase in employer contributions to the individual accounts (3.84% of compensation) started on the first pay date of the first month after the Public Employees’ Retirement Board certified that the UAL was satisfied.
+The increase in employer contributions to the individual accounts (3.84% of compensation) started on the first pay date of the first month in 2016 after the Public Employees’ Retirement Board certified that the UAL was satisfied.
 This resulted in the portion of employer contributions credited to the individual’s account being increased from 4.19% to 8.13%.

 Members contribute 7.9% of their compensation to their individual accounts.
 The 7.9% contribution is calculated based on gross compensation, before any pre-tax deductions.
-This means contributions are made on a pre-tax basis and grow tax deferred until a withdraw them.
+This means contributions are made on a pre-tax basis and grow tax deferred until withdrawl.
 At that time, members pay taxes on the amount they withdraw at the tax rate/bracket then applicable.

-Employers will contribute the following, for a total of 8.37% to PERS:
+Employers will contribute the following, for Fiscal Year 2017 a total of 8.47% to PERS: